shreyansh26/Personal-Website/content/post/2021-01-25_deep_learning_in_the_browser/index.md

 ## The End

 That is all for now.
-I hope that this tutorial will help the reader get an idea of these frameworks for client-side model deployment and one can also use my code as a broilerplate for setting up webapps of your own for deploying ML models using these frameworks.
+I hope that this tutorial will help the reader get an idea of these frameworks for client-side model deployment and one can also use my code as a boilerplate for setting up webapps of your own for deploying ML models using these frameworks.

 ---